bcgov/design-system/components/link/README.md

 * Links should be describe where it leads to
 * Do not put links in words such as "Link", "Here", or "Click Here".
 [Learn more about descriptive links](https://accessibility.oregonstate.edu/descriptivelinks)
 * Telephone links should be used to allow people to click a phone number to make a call
 * Links should not open a new tab or window.
-If so they need to have the relevant icon to give the person advanced warning.
+If so, they need to have the relevant icon to give the person advanced warning.
 Example below:

 ```html
 <a href="knitting.html" target="_blank">Application Portal (opens in new window)</a>